Yash0605/DSA/Practice/Trees/Sum Root To leaf Numbers/readme.md

 ---

-We can see that this problem is a combo of tree + DP solution.
-For DP we know that we need to use backtracking to be able traverse all the nodes.
-In case of tree we need to traverse both left and right child.
-Since a node has 2 children so when we push a node in the data structure maintaining current, we can pop it out only after both the sub trees have been traversed. => only thing to keep track of
-Rest solution is same the target sum solution
+We need to traverse a path till we reach the leaf node.
+At each node we will add the val to current path val => `current=current*10 + root.val`
+Once leaf node reached we will have the required value for the path, thus add it to the final ans